FermedePommerieux/Shelly-script/README.md

 ## Components

-Componment are switch, inputs, ans sensors (humidity, temperature, ...), the are labelled like this 'switch:id' or 'input:0' ...
+Componment are switch, inputs, and sensors (humidity, temperature, ...), the are labelled like this 'switch:id' or 'input:0' ...

 ## Status handler